baumannzone/entucasa/src/delivery-menu/README.md

 ### Cheesecake
 A Spanish take on cheesecake.
 Made with ricotta and cream, served with organic strawberry jam.
 ### Serrano melon brochettes
-Spanish Serrano ham,melon and graves skewers.
+Spanish Serrano ham, cantaloupe melon and graves skewers.
 The perfect summer bite.